Parametric Timed Pattern Matching: Introduction

-We described our previous work~\cite{AHW18} as an \emph{offline} algorithm.
-In fact, it is essentially \emph{online} in the sense that it can potentially run with only a portion of the log: it relies on parallel composition of a specification automaton and a log automaton, and this parallel composition can be achieved on-the-fly.
-However, as mentioned in~\cite{BDDFMNS18}, ``a good online monitoring algorithm must: (1) be able to generate intermediate estimates of property satisfaction based on partial signals, (2) use minimal amount of data storage, and (3) be able to run fast enough in a real-time setting.''
-So, at least for point (3), the algorithm in~\cite{AHW18} cannot really run in a real-time setting.
-In contrast, we claim our contribution here to be fast enough to run in a real-time setting, with runs of dozens of thousands of events being analyzable in less than a second. \ea{new paragraph concerning online/offline}

 Some algorithms have also been proposed for parameter identification of a temporal logic specification with uncertainty over a log.
-For discrete time setting, an algorithm for an extension of LTL is proposed in~\cite{FR08} and for real-time setting, algorithms for parametric signal temporal logic (PSTL) are proposed in~\cite{ADMN11,BFM18}.
+In the discrete time setting, an algorithm for an extension of LTL is proposed in~\cite{FR08}; and in the real-time setting, algorithms for parametric signal temporal logic (PSTL) are proposed in~\cite{ADMN11,JTSSS17,BFM18,BBMJ19}.
 Although these works are related to our approach, previous approaches do not focus on segments of a log but on a whole log.
 In contrast, we exhibit intervals together with their associated parameter valuations, in a fully symbolic fashion.
 We believe our matching-based setting is advantageous in many usage scenarios \eg{} from hours of a log of a car, extracting timing constraints of a certain actions to cause slipping.
 Also, our setting allows the patterns with complex timing constraints (see the pattern in \cref{figure:patterns:blowup} for example).

-In~\cite{BFMU17}, the robust pattern matching problem is considered over signal regular expressions, consisting in computing the \emph{quantitative} (robust) semantics of a signal relative to an expression.
-For piecewise-constant and piecewise-linear signals, the problem can be effectively solved using a finite union of zones.
+Another related research direction is \emph{specification mining}.
+In~\cite{NCJF18,SNF17,NF19}, the authors propose algorithms to mine a TRE formula from a TRE \emph{template} and a set of logs.
+Beyond the fact that we used a different formalism (an extension of timed automata vs.\ TRE), the main difference with ours is if the timing constraints are mined by a \emph{statistical} approach or a \emph{symbolic} approach: in~\cite{NF19}, timing constraints are mined by clustering while we use symbolic analysis of polyhedra.
+In~\cite{BFMU17}, an offline algorithm for the robust pattern matching problem is considered over signal regular expressions, consisting in computing the \emph{quantitative} (robust) semantics of a signal relative to an expression.
+For piecewise-constant and piecewise-linear signals, the problem can be effectively solved using a finite union of zones (linear constraints with a special form~\cite{BY03}).
+In~\cite{Waga19}, an online algorithm for the robust pattern matching problem is presented over timed symbolic weighted automata, where the semantics is generalized with semiring.
+The algorithm in~\cite{Waga19} effectively solves the problem for piecewise-constant signals.

+In~\cite{WAH19}, we proposed a symbolic monitoring algorithm against specifications parametric in time and data, \ie{} we considered logs extended with data as the log formalism, and parametric timed data automata (an \emph{ad-hoc} extension of timed automata) as the specification formalism.